 Guidance provided by Georgetown University’s Office of Global Services (OGS) and International Student & Scholar Services.

 *Note: Form I-765 must always be retrieved from the USCIS website to ensure use of the most current version.

-Starting in late 2019, EADs will be mailed using the U.S. Postal Service (USPS) Signature Confirmation Restricted Delivery, which requires identification to sign for the document upon delivery.
-You will have the options to arrange for pick up at a post office or designate an person to sign for delivery on your behalf, including agents at a hotel, apartment or other rental.
+- EADs will be mailed using the U.S. Postal Service (USPS) Signature Confirmation Restricted Delivery, which requires identification to sign for the document upon delivery.
+You will have the options to arrange for pick up at a post office or designate a person to sign for delivery on your behalf, including agents at a hotel, apartment or other rental.

 After 90 days, your IS Advisor contact the USCIS Service Center processing your application to request information about your case.

 Yes, you may request that the OPT application be withdrawn and the recommendation in SEVIS be cancelled, but only if you have recently mailed it to the USCIS.
 Contact your IS Advisor as soon as possible if you need to cancel the OPT application.
 Once your OPT application has been approved by USCIS, it cannot be cancelled or revoked.

 You will lose the time requested but there are no other consequences.